VSJMilewski/ClassNativeAppStudio/week4/README.md

 When you tap on a task, you get an overview from it.
 The title, description and its priority.

-The priority is an selection between for options.
+The priority is an selection between four options.
 The list changes order with the highest priorities at the top.
-It also shows the priority with an color.
+It also shows the priority with an color in the overview.